 Modern-day wilderness trails often shadow historic traces: the High Ridge Trail in Oregon's Table Rock Wilderness marks an ancient American Indian huckleberry-picking and trading route in the Western Cascades, while old roads from bygone farming days offer hiking access to the Leatherwood Wilderness in the Arkansas Ozarks.

 It's crucial to note that the cultural values wilderness areas hold for American Indians are not consigned to the past.
-For one thing, many wilderness areas lie in close proximity to Indian reservations-for example: Washakie Wilderness near Wyoming's Wind River Reservation, or the Daniel J. Evans Wilderness near the Makah, Quillayute, Hoh, and Quinault reservations.
-Native peoples and tribes still derive part of their identity from wilderness regardless of geographic proximity.
+There is increasing recognition that many wilderness areas and other public lands are lands stolen from Indian tribes through forced resettlement onto reservations.
+Many wilderness areas lie in close proximity to these reservations-for example: Washakie Wilderness near Wyoming's Wind River Reservation, or the Daniel J. Evans Wilderness near the Makah, Quillayute, Hoh, and Quinault reservations.
+Native peoples and tribes still derive much of their identity from wilderness regardless of geographic proximity, and many tribes are finding new ways to reforge their historical connections and their cultural use rights to these landscapes.

-South Dakota's Black Elk Wilderness, for example, lies in a region that remains hugely sacred to a number of Plains Indian cultures, the Black Hills, and is named for a revered holy man of the Oglala Lakota.
-In 1979, the Confederated Salish and Kootenai Tribes of the Flathead Nation designated a quarter of their land base as the Mission Mountains Tribal Wilderness--which adjoins the federally established Mission Mountains Wilderness—where tribal members can gather medicinal herbs and roots and engage in religious ceremonies.
+South Dakota's Black Elk Wilderness, for example, lies in a region that remains sacred to a number of Plains Indian cultures, the Black Hills, and is named for a revered holy man of the Oglala Lakota.
+In 1979, the Confederated Salish and Kootenai Tribes of the Flathead Nation designated a quarter of their land base as the Mission Mountains Tribal Wilderness--which adjoins the federally established Mission Mountains Wilderness where tribal members can gather medicinal herbs and roots and engage in religious ceremonies.
 The Gwich'in people, meanwhile, share an intimate relationship with the caribou that migrate and calve in Alaska's northernmost wilderness areas.

 For many Americans of all backgrounds, wilderness areas continue to hold cultural resonance.
 Jeffrey J. Brooks and Daniel R. Williams wrote in a Forest Service report, "Similar to home, religion, career, family, or hobby we suggest that wilderness experience comprises a long-term source of identity for people who participate on a continuing basis."